JaimieSanita/JaimieSanita/README.md

 Hi there 👋

-🔭 I’m currently working on developing a wellness application for coding bootcamp students
+🔭 I’m currently working on developing a wellness application for bootcamp students

-🌱 I’m currently learning Java, Vue.js, JavaScript & PostgreSql
+🌱 I’m currently learning Vue.js

-👯 I’m looking to collaborate on responsive design
+👯 I’m looking to collaborate on database design

-🤔 I’m looking for help with database design
+🤔 I’m looking for help with JavaScript

-💬 Ask me about Vue.js
+💬 Ask me about Java

 📫 How to reach me: jsanita11@gmail.com